Holographic Dissipation from the Symplectic Current: The Constitutive Relations

 Moving on to the next order in $\varepsilon$, we see that the terms appearing in \eqref{eq:sympl_curr_eexp} have to satisfy,

 After integrating this equation in the bulk from the horizon to the conformal boundary we obtain,

-where we used our observation in equation \eqref{eq:scurrent_asymptotics} on the asymptotics of the symplectic current.
+which also defines the quantity $B^{ab}$.
+To obtain it we used our observation in equation \eqref{eq:scurrent_asymptotics} regarding the asymptotics of the symplectic current.
 From the above equation it is clear that the leading correction to the VEV of the stress tensor will come from evaluating the radial component of the symplectic current on the black hole horizon.
 We see that the bulk integrals that come from integrating the divergence free condition are not zero.

 After explicit evaluation we obtain,

 It is interesting to note that we can obtain two inequivalent expressions for the $ti$ components of the stress tensor, depending on the static solution we use to read it off.
 However, the two static solutions are related by a perturbative boost which is also a solution to the equations of motion.